 In the past, most larvae likely settled in the upper 60 feet or so of the coastal shelf, where waters were sufficiently warm.
 However, cobblestone and rocky ledges extend a ways offshore in places, perhaps 100 feet down.
 So as the water has gotten balmier, they’ve been able to make their homes farther offshore—in waters that used to be too cold for them—well beyond where Wahle and his team are looking for them.
 The kids, in other words, are alright.

 In another scenario, they’re not, though.
 Steneck says that deeper water—where lobsters spend winter—seems to be warming faster even than shallow areas.
-If this means a females’ eggs mature and hatch while she is still far offshore, her babies could be carried out to sea by currents into waters too cold and deep for babies to survive.“The next two years are going to be very telling because of that downturn in settlement,” says Wahle.
+If this means a females’ eggs mature and hatch while she is still far offshore, her babies could be carried out to sea by currents into waters too cold and deep for babies to survive.

 “The first scenario, if true, would be very positive, the second one very negative—it would mean we’re going to see a significant downturn [in landings],” says Steneck.
 “I just don’t think we have a clue which one of those is correct.”